AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-37362-configurable-product-options-are-empty-in-graphql-response.md

 ---
-description: The MDVA-37362 patch solves the issue where configurable product option values and variant attribute values are empty in the GraphQL response.
-This patch is available when the Quality Patches Tool (QPT) v.1.0.23 is installed.
-Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3.
+title: "MDVA-37362: Configurable product options are empty in GraphQL response"
 labels: 2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,QPT 1.0.23,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,support tools,products,attribute,GraphQL,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce
-title: 'MDVA-37362: Configurable product options are empty in GraphQL response'
 ---

-# MDVA-37362: Configurable product options are empty in GraphQL response

 The MDVA-37362 patch solves the issue where configurable product option values and variant attribute values are empty in the GraphQL response.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) v.1.0.23 is installed.
 Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3.